phil-mueller/ponggame/README.md

 # CPPND: Capstone Pong Game
 This repo contains the capstone projec for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 Based on the starting repo of the [Snake game](https://github.com/udacity/CppND-Capstone-Snake-Game), a clone of the classic arcade game Pong has been developed.
 The basic structure is taken from this [Tutorial](https://github.com/udacity/CppND-Capstone-Snake-Game) of Austin Morlan.
-The original code has been extended with new features and restructured in an object-oriented manner.
+The original code has been enhanced by

+* Restructured the code into different header and cpp files
+* Added the Game class to hold the game loop
+* Added a FPS counter in the window title
+* Added the PlayerName and GameResult classes for additional features
+* Added reading/writing the last 3 games from a text-file
+* Added an computer enemy for single-player mode

 Note: the game has been developed and tested under Linux only.
 Additionally, detailed installation guides for the required libraries are only given for Linux operating systems.
 However, all libraries used are also available for Windows and MacOS.